PRECIOUS-Gold eases as strong US jobs data tempers Fed rate‑cut expectations | Business

 PRECIOUS-Gold eases as strong US jobs data tempers Fed rate‑cut expectations

-Gold prices ticked lower on Thursday, after unexpectedly strong U.S. jobs data for January dented hopes for more interest rate cuts from the Federal Reserve in the near term, while a firmer dollar added to pressure on the market.
+If we get a softer CPI print coupled with the jobs report data, that could keep gold from advancing much further and could see gold make a foray back below the $5000/oz mark," said Zain Vawda, analyst at MarketPulse by OANDA.

-Gold prices ticked lower on Thursday, after unexpectedly strong U.S. jobs data for January dented hopes for more interest rate cuts from the Federal Reserve in the near term, while a firmer dollar added to pressure on the market.
-Spot gold edged 0.3% lower to $5,064.90 per ounce by 0820 GMT.
-U.S. gold futures for April delivery lost 0.2% to $5,086.30 per ounce.
+Gold prices ticked lower on Thursday, after unexpectedly strong U.S. jobs data for January dented hopes for more interest rate cuts from the Federal Reserve in the near term.
+Spot gold edged 0.3% lower to $5,064.29 per ounce by 1014 GMT.
+U.S. gold futures for April delivery lost 0.2% to $5,086.50 per ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)